Anti-Semitism: Definition, History, and Status in the US

 History of Anti-Semitism

 The history of anti-Semitism dates back to the beginning of Jewish history.
 Jews have been heavily criticized and persecuted for their efforts to remain a separate social and religious group that refused to adopt the way of life as well as values of the non-Jewish societies where they lived.
-During the time of the ancient Roman empire, different cultures had set in and each had brought their own gods and forms of worship.
+During the time of the ancient Roman empire, different cultures had set in and each had brought its own gods and forms of worship.
 Thus, the religion of Rome was polytheistic.
 Additionally, they also worshipped spirits like rivers, trees, fields, and buildings.

 The Jews, on the other hand, are called Hebrew Yĕhūdhī or Yehudi and belong to the religion, Judaism.
 Judaism is the belief in one God who has established a covenant with them.
 This God communicates to his believers through prophets and rewards good deeds while punishing evil.

 The hatred against Jews increased with the rise of Christianity and anti-Semitism spread in the whole of Europe.
-The image of anti-Semitism during this time was gruesome as Jews were seen not only as outsiders but as people who rejected Jesus and crucified him despite the very fact that Roman authorities themeselves ordered and carried out the crucifixion.
+The image of anti-Semitism during this time was gruesome as Jews were seen not only as outsiders but as people who rejected Jesus and crucified him despite the very fact that Roman authorities themselves ordered and carried out the crucifixion.
 By the Middle Ages (11th to 14th centuries), the persecution against Jews became more widespread and they were called names like “Christ-killers” and “Devils”.
 They were denied citizenship and were forced to live in ghettos.

 Ghettos were often enclosed districts that isolated Jews from the rest of the non-Jewish population and from other Jewish communities.
 Recorded living conditions inside these districts were often described as miserable.
 Some countries also required identification of Jews through a yellow badge or a special hat called the Judenhut.
 This cone-shaped pointed hat either in yellow or white were initially worn by choice but after the 1215 Fourth Council of the Lateran, adult male Jews were required to wear a Judenhut while outside a ghetto to identify them from the others.